substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 1. [**Basic setup**](/docs/Tutorials/Kitties/Part%201/basic-setup).
 We'll need to spin up a Substrate node and create a custom pallet

 2. [**Runtime storage**](/docs/Tutorials/Kitties/Part%201/basic-setup).
-We'll need a total of 9 storage items in our pallet to keep track of the amount of Kitties; their index; their owners and their owner account IDs.
+We'll need a total of 3 storage items in our pallet to keep track of the amount of Kitties; their owners and a Kitty object containing a single Kitty's information.

 3. [**Dispatchable functions**](/docs/Tutorials/Kitties/Part%201/dispatchables-and-events).
 We'll need a total of 5 dispatchable functions: `create`, `set_price`, `transfer`, `buy_kitty` and `breed_kitty`